 No. 1 Royal Crescent – 1 hr

 The first stop of the day is No. 1 Royal Crescent.
-It’s a museum, but it’s actually a house – the first house to be built in the Royal Crescent, which contains 30 such houses ans was designed by John Wood, a famous architect of the area, with a Palladian design.
+It’s a museum, but it’s actually a house – the first house to be built in the Royal Crescent, which contains 30 such houses and was designed by John Wood, a famous architect of the area, with a Palladian design.

 Victoria Art Gallery & Fashion Museum – 1 hr

 The gallery features new and old works from famous artists, ceramics and glass artworks.
 There’s also a gift shop to browse and a cafe located in the back where you can grab a coffee and relax for a moment.
 While you’re there, you can also browse the 18th-century Assembly rooms.

 Attached to the Victoria Art Gallery is the Fashion Museum.
 This museum displays fashion and dress, both modern and historical.
 There are even hands-on activities where you can dress up in period attire.

-Jamie’s Italian – 1.5 hr
+Lunch at The Raven – 1.5 hr

-The bonus is that Milsom Place is a great little shopping center, with interesting little cafes, bars and shops to explore.
+Milsom Place is a great little shopping center, with interesting little cafes, bars and shops to explore.
 One cafe there also brews their own line of beers and has about 6 on tap to try.
 It’s called Colonna & Hunter.
 Definitely worth a stop before or after lunch.

 Pulteney Bridge and Bath Market – 1.5 hr

 Just across the street from the bridge is a collection of shops, called Bath Markets.
 Inside, you’ll find some food vendors, like Nibbles Cheese – a tiny shop packed full of gourmet cheese and wine – plus a few other food stalls, along with crafts and local products.

-Where to Stay
+Where to Stay in Bath

-I highly recommend the laidback and friendly Brooks Guesthouse, located very near to The Royal Crescent, and only a short walk to the center of the city.
+Bath is relatively compact, so getting around on foot is easy.
+Brooks Guesthouse is located very near to the Royal Crescent, and only a short walk to the center of the city.

-Bath is relatively compact, so getting around on foot.
-Brooks Guesthouse has everything you’ll need, including access to an honor-system minibar stocked with liquor, beer and soda, free wi-fi, breakfast included, and a comfortable living room space to relax in after a day of sightseeing.
-The room is small, but is designed well with upscale decor and bathroom fixtures.
+It has everything you’ll need, including access to an honor-system minibar stocked with liquor, beer and soda, free wi-fi, breakfast included, and a comfortable living room space to relax in after a day of sightseeing.
+The rooms are small, but is designed well with upscale decor and bathroom fixtures.